The Story of Notre Dame Cathedral: A Chronicle of Construction and Restoration

 Another notable feature of Notre Dame is its stunning rose windows.
 These large circular stained-glass windows are breathtakingly beautiful and serve a symbolic purpose, depicting biblical stories and saints.
 The windows are considered masterpieces of medieval craftsmanship.

 There are three rose windows at Notre Dame, two of which span 43 ft in diameter and one at 39 feet.
 A stunning accomplishment for the time they were constructed.
 Specialized glass artisans infused cobalt iron oxide and silver oxide into molten glass to generate an array of colors in the rose window.
-Little of the original glass still exists, and much of it has been added over time to mimic the original glass.
+Little of the original glass still exists, and much of it has been added over time to mimic the original condition.

 Elegant masonry ribbed vaults span over the nave of the church.
 Above the vaults is a “forest” of timber construction that supports the lead roof above.
 The forest is where the fire of 2019 started, which is discussed later in the article.